mariotoffia/FluentDocker/README.md

         Assert.AreEqual(ServiceRunningState.Stopped, container.State);
       }
 ```
-This example will create a new _docker-machine_ registry entry named _remote-daemeon_ that uses _SSH_ with
+This example will create a new _docker-machine_ registry entry named _remote-daemon_ that uses _SSH_ with
 ip address of _192.168.1.27_ and the _SSH_ user _solo_.
 If a entry is already found named _remote-daemon_
 it will just reuse this entry.
 Then it gets a _IHostService_ with correct certificates and _URL_ for the
 remote daemon.
-Thus, it is possible then to create a docker container on the remote dameon, in thus case
+Thus, it is possible then to create a docker container on the remote daemon, in thus case
 it is the _postgres_ image.
 When it disposes the container, as usual it deletes it from the remote docker.
 The _IHostService_ do make sure to pick upp all necessary certificates in order to authenticate the connection.